spex-xray/spex-help/source/reference/commands/ascdump.rst

    hydrodynamical and other properties of the supernova remnant (only for supernova remnant models such as Sedov, Chevalier etc.).
    (:ref:`Output table properties <tabout:snr>`)

+clus (T1):
+   the hydrodynamical parameters of the cluster as a function of radius.

+clup (T1):
+   projected radial profile (photon and energy flux) within specified energy bands, as a function of projected radius.

 Differential emission measure models
 ''''''''''''''''''''''''''''''''''''